 There is statutory information that must be provided to the traveller before booking a package holiday or LTA and also after the booking is made.

 There are clear regulatory requirements for advertising and pricing.
 These are the sources of most enforcement referrals and it is important to understand the need to provide information that is not only accurate, but also sufficiently comprehensive.

 Holiday and travel businesses are not permitted to impose surcharges for taking payment by a consumer debit or credit card, or an electronic payment service that is backed by a bank or an intermediary.
 Make sure you aren't charging for these payments.

 Dealing appropriately and quickly with complaints is not a statutory requirement but is good business practice.
 Complaints need not escalate into bad reviews or reputational damage if dealt with swiftly and honestly.
-Businesses that sell directly to consumer should be aware of alternative dispute resolution (ADR) schemes when they can’t resolve a dispute in-house.Back to top
+Businesses that sell directly to travellers should be aware of alternative dispute resolution (ADR) schemes when they can't resolve a dispute in-house.Back to top